Facilities Department Administrative Assistant

 Education: High School Diploma, Bachelors degree preferred; or an equivalent combination of education and experience.

 Experience/Knowledge: At least one year of event planning or marketing & customer service experience.
-Prior experience working as an administrative assistant, receptionist or with handling payments in a museum or office setting is preferred.
+Minimum 2 years’ prior experience working as an administrative assistant, receptionist and handling payments in a museum or office setting is preferred.
 Willingness to learn and apply new skills.
 Ability to multi-task and prioritize.
 Ability to work well under pressure to meet deadlines.
 Excellent organizational skills and be detail oriented.
 Strong proofreading skills with attention to detail and ability to prepare contracts for clients.
 Professional phone manner is essential.
 Ability to work in a fast paced team-environment, be a self-starter.
 Demonstrate commitment and flexibility at all times in order to ensure high quality service.
 Ability to adjust and provide appropriate action when unanticipated need arises.
 Familiarity with Little Tokyo Community desired.
 Knowledge of Japanese American history and culture a plus.

 Communication: Excellent communication and negotiation skills.
 Must be able to provide courteous and effective service to co-workers, volunteers and the general public.
 Ability to read and comprehend documents such as safety rules, operating and maintenance instructions, and procedure manuals.
 Ability to write routine reports and correspondence.
 Ability to effectively present information in one-on-one and small group format.

 Computer: Computer literate, Internet savvy, and experience with MS Word, Excel, Power Point and Gmail preferred, accuracy is essential.